ringvold/website/content/blog/the-case-for-elixir.md

 This is a great feature of Elixir that we will talk more about later.

-As for other inspirations Elixir has docstrings from Python, polymorphism and protocols from Clojure, macros and meta-programming from different Lisps, just to name a few. <fn id="^inspiration"></sup>
+As for other inspirations Elixir has docstrings from Python, polymorphism and protocols from Clojure, macros and meta-programming from different Lisps, just to name a few. <fn-ref id="inspiration" />

 ## Hello World!